 - Official reports (from law enforcement agencies and other government entities) that provide insight into the conditions in your home country

-- Official records pertaining to the diagnosis of and treatment for any illnesses or mental health issues claimed
+- Official records pertaining to the diagnosis of and treatment of any illnesses or mental health issues claimed

 - Any other proof of the ramifications of separation or relocation on your family, as a result of your inadmissibility